gDub74/Eventz/readme.txt

     register(target, eventName, callback)

-        Registers and event its target, and the function to run upon the event firing.
+        Registers an event, its target, and the function to run upon the event firing.
         target: a string name of the html tag ID which to arttach the event listiner.
         Use '#elementId', or for more detailed querySelector() info for use with the 'target' argument to be passed see: